simonrob/email-oauth2-proxy/README.md

 Next, from a terminal, install the script's requirements: `python3 -m pip install -r requirements.txt`, and start the proxy: `python3 emailproxy.py` – a menu bar/taskbar icon should appear.
 If instead of the icon you see an error in the terminal, it is likely that your system is missing dependencies for the `pywebview` or `pystray` packages.
 See the [Dependencies and setup](https://github.com/simonrob/email-oauth2-proxy#dependencies-and-setup) section below to resolve this.
 Once any missing dependencies have been installed, starting the proxy should create a menu bar icon.

 Finally, open your email client and configure your account's server details to match the ones you set in the proxy's configuration file.
 For example, using the sample Office 365 details, this would be `localhost` on port `1993` for IMAP and `localhost` on port `1587` for SMTP.
-The local connection in your email client should be configured as unencrypted to allow the proxy to operate, but the connection between the proxy and your email server is secured (SSL for IMAP; SSL or STARTTLS for SMTP).
+The local connection in your email client should be configured as unencrypted to allow the proxy to operate, but the connection between the proxy and your email server is secured (implicit SSL/TLS for IMAP; implicit or explicit (STARTTLS) SSL/TLS for SMTP).

 The first time your email client makes a request you should see a notification from the proxy about authorising your account.
 (Note that the notification is not itself clickable, but pull requests to improve this are very welcome).
 Click the proxy's menu bar icon, select your account name in the `Authorise account` submenu, and then log in via the popup browser window that appears.
 The window will close itself once the process is complete.